 - Blocking unknown numbers once and memorizing the numbers for the future.

 T-Mobile and Sprint are now one company, which means subscribers get the benefit of two massive databases of known scam callers.

 You won’t just get that, though.
-T-Mobile just announced an all-new anti-robocall campaign called Scam Shield, which is now standard for all T-Mobile and Sprint subscribers.
+T-Mobile rolled out an anti-robocall campaign called Scam Shield, which is now standard for all T-Mobile and Sprint subscribers.
 Scam Shield includes the following benefits: